guowilling/SRCarouselView/README.md

 ## Features

 * Only use two UIImageView to achieve infinite carousel.
+* UIPageControl will be displayed on the right If there are descriptions, otherwise displayed on the center.
 * Do not rely on any third-party libraries, use the native API to download and cache images.
-* Support deleting cached images in the sandbox manually.
+* Support to manually clear images that are cached in the sandbox.
-* UIPageControl will be displayed on the right If there are descriptions, otherwise displayed on the center.

 ## Show